Chapter 1, Part 2: Harambe

 What shorting actually entails is borrowing stock from someone for a period of time, selling the stock you don’t actually own at a high price and then buying it back (to return to the lender) at a lower price; profit is made on the difference.
 When the prices rise instead of fall, however, a short seller can end up deeply in the red, especially when the price rockets up 1,700%.

 The Redditors pulled off their shocking upset largely through a low-cost brokerage app that promised to “democratize finance.”
 Appropriately enough, the app was named “Robinhood,”and it was founded by iconoclastic Bulgarian-American millennial Vlad Tenev, who rose from nothing to become a billionaire.
 His now-publicly traded company soared to a market capitalization of over $30 billion in 2021.
-(As of writing this in 2022, however, it appears to be on a downward slide, and is now worth a mere $8.5 billion.)
+(As of writing this in 2022, however, it is on a downward slide, and is now worth a mere $8.5 billion.)

 While they took pleasure in afflicting elite financial professionals, the Redditors did not quite fit the heroic concept espoused by Sapien.Network of “putting the needs and welfare of human beings first.”
 These were snarky, shitposting 20-and-30-somethings who relished their lowly status, and joked about how they all lived in their parents’ basements and subsisted on chicken tenders.